SangeethaKarthikeyan-Hcl/x-test/KMRA_testplan.md

 23. After reboot wait until Smart Edge Open deployment status has changed from `in progress` to `deployed` (you can also login with default credentials and check if file `/opt/seo/.deployed` exists).
 Ansible deployment should ended with pass status - in file `/opt/seo/logs/` are ansible logs.

+24. once  deployment successful , login with default credentials and run `kubectl get pods -A` on target host to ensure all pods are in running state

 ## ITP/DEK/SEC/KMRA/03: Verify onboard of single instance KMRA NGINX application within secure enclave on DEK node.

 ### Test Summary